angulardevelopment/scss-structure/README.md

-# SCSS Architecture
+# SCSS Structure
-You can check the styles folder, angular.json and test component where i made changes to follow SCSS pattern which make development agile.
+Angular forms with SCSS Architecture.
+It is preferable to Follow SCSS pattern which make development agile.
+To make this structure we create styles folder, change in angular.json file.

 # Demo